zhangzhenxiang666/openai4rs/README_en.md

 #### Apply - Synchronous Iteration

-Use the `Apply` trait to handle stream data more conveniently:
+Using the `Apply` trait makes it more convenient to process stream data:

 ```rust
 use openai4rs::{Apply, OpenAI, chat_request, user};